1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

     - cwd: /opt/h2
     - unless: pgrep -f org.h2.tools.Server

-starts the H2 TCP server in the background on port 9092.
+Starts the H2 TCP server in the background on port 9092.
+The 'unless' commands is used to avoid multiple instances started.

+This file installs Java, downloads and extracts the H2 database, creates the same user and group, and launches H2 in background mode.
+Both machines share identical user/group setup to ensure consistent permissions and access for potential shared files or development operations.

 #### system/pam.sls

+This file enforces password security policy, ensuring pwquality.conf matches a version stored under /srv/salt/files that way we simulate a system hardening policy.

 /etc/security/pwquality.conf:
   file.managed:
     - source: salt://files/pwquality.conf